pluralsh/documentation/pages/plural-features/plural-ai/ai-agent/configure-agent.md

 ## Add network policies for the runtime

 Agent runs execute inside `spec.targetNamespace`, so apply NetworkPolicies in that namespace.
 Use an empty `podSelector` to apply the policy to all pods in the namespace.
+For more background on how NetworkPolicies work, see the Kubernetes [Network Policies documentation](https://kubernetes.io/docs/concepts/services-networking/network-policies/).

 ```yaml
 apiVersion: networking.k8s.io/v1